lorenzo/audit-stash/README.md

 `AuditLogs`, which you could create/overwrite in your application if you need.

-You can find a migration in the `config/migration` folder of this plugin which you can apply to your database, this will add a table named `audit_logs` with all the default columns - alternatively create the table manually.
-After that you can bake the corresponding table class.
+You can find a migration in the `config/migration` folder of this plugin which you can apply to your database, this will add a table named `audit_logs` with all the default columns.
+Alternatively you can bake your own migration to create the table.
+After that you can migrate the corresponding table class.

+If you use the plugin's default migration, you can create the table and model class using the commands below.

 ```
 bin/cake migrations migrate -p AuditStash -t 20171018185609